strontic/strontic.github.io/xcyclopedia/library/sdiagnhost.exe-6A21B1893DDE94CB87BA56111375888A.md

 ## Possible Misuse

 *The following table contains possible examples of `sdiagnhost.exe` being misused.
-While `sdiagnhost.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `sdiagnhost.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --